How to Overcome Shyness

 Now for that first night I was filled with all sorts of hope and inspiration.
 I thought things would be different now and I’d finally learn how to stop being shy.
 But things didn’t turn out that way.

-That first night was over a year ago.
+That first night was years ago.
 And I tell you this because I want you to take a few things away from this before we start.

 - Learning how to overcome shyness is 100% possible.

 - There’s a lot of useless information out there which can make shyness worse.